Date: Saturday 14th May

 NVTV’s new documentary on the story of the Terry Enright Foundation,‘Two People, One Story’ will be premiered followed by craic agus ceol in Cultúrlann.
 You can take part here

 Time: Sun-Thur 9am–9pm & Fri-Sat 9am–10pm

 26 West is a grill bar offering modern food with an Irish American twist.
-From loaded nachos to flame grilled barbecued ribs & old smokey burgers to fish and chips, traditional Irish breakfasts or straddle pancake stacks USA style and now with their Cinema Deal you can enjoy a meal & film.
-With breathtaking views of Black Mountain, you’ll not forget you are sitting in the heart of west Belfast, even if you do feel like you are sitting in New York.
-Based on the Kennedy Centre’s first floor, adjacent to the Omniplex Cinema, 26 West is taking Belfast by storm and is perfect for any occasion.
+From loaded nachos to flame grilled barbecued ribs & old smokey burgers to fish & chips, traditional Irish breakfasts or straddle pancake stacks USA style and now with their Cinema Deal you can enjoy a meal & film.
+With breathtaking views of Black Mountain, you’ll not forget you are sitting in the heart of west Belfast, but with the feeling you are sitting in New York.
+Based on the Kennedy Centre’s first floor, adjacent to the Omniplex Cinema, 26 West is taking Belfast is perfect for any occasion.

 This Summer study in Belfast with Belfast International Language Academy a newly established English Language Institution who’s aim is to provide excellent English courses for both adult and junior international students.
 At BILA, you will receive high-quality tuition, participate in fun activities and discover lots about Belfast.
 Their well-trained staff, including an always available student welfare officer, will ensure that your stay with is a very enjoyable one and that you learn lots of English.